muyangren907/flask_tg/readthedocs/concepts/updates.rst

 declared that it is a handler, and its type.

 To actually use the handler, you need to `client.add_event_handler
-<telethon.client.updates.UpdateMethods.add_event_handler>` to the
+<wuyusile.client.updates.UpdateMethods.add_event_handler>` to the
 client (or clients) where they should be added to:

 .. code-block:: python

     # main.py
-    from telethon import TelegramClient
+    from wuyusile import TelegramClient
     import handlers.welcome

     with TelegramClient(...) as client: